felixreverett/isola/README.md

 	- Fragment and vertex shader programming
 	- Sprite batching

+## Commit messages
+- ✨ New Feature
+- ⚙️ Progress/tweaks
+- 🧹 Code rework/refactor
+- 📖 Other (e.g. documentation)

 ## What is this project?
 - This is my first game project, building from a helpful GameEngine.TK project and the OpenTK learn documentation online.

 ## What am I trying to achieve?
-- I'm using this to improve my programming experience...
-- ...But I've been interested in procedural terrain generation for years.
+I'm using this to improve my programming experience, but I've been interested in procedural terrain generation for years.
-- I would really very much like to get good at coding :)

-## Are you actually learning to code through this?
-Yes!
-Here is an ever expanding list of implemented concepts and general coding practices I have added to my game.

-### __Coding Practices & Concepts__:
+### __Coding Practices & Concepts Learned Through This Project__:
 *recursion | enums | perlin noise | class inheritance | matrices | GLSL*
 - **Constructors**: I've found a use of multiple constructors to enable setting default values for non compile-time constants.
 I've strengthened my understanding of the syntax of subclass constructors.
 - **enums**: Finding opportunities to use them